PatrickNorton/Shogi/shogi/helpfiles/main.rst

 This is shogi.

-To enter the help menu prompt, hit Esc.  **Not working yet, check back later**
+To enter the help menu prompt, hit Esc.

-If you wish to learn the rules of shogi, type "rules", or click here. ..
-TODO: Link
+If you wish to learn the rules of shogi, type "rules".

-For the full list of commands, type "commands", or click here.
+For the full list of commands, type "commands".

-For a list of different prompts, type "prompt", or click here.
+For a list of different prompts, type "prompt".

+..
+TODO: Links to other files

 .. _reference: